neondatabase/website/content/docs/community/contribution-guide.md

       slug: page-5
 ```

 - The `title` in the sidebar may differ from `title` in the Markdown file.
 For example, your sidebar title might be a shorter version of the title in your Markdown file.
+This lets you write longer, more informative page titles while keeping the sidebar titles short, readable, and easy to scan.
+These titles should remain logically related.
+For example, in our docs we reduce the page title "Use Grafbase Edge Resolvers with Neon" to just "Grafbase" in the sidebar.
 - `slug` should always exactly match the page's slug (the last part of the URL after the final backslash "/", in our case the name of the Markdown file).

 ## Markdown frontmatter